ngittlen/TwitchAutoGifBot/README.md

 ### Future plans:
 - Sub only mode?
 - Allow customization of number of gifs, gif rating, time they stay on screen, resolution of stream, etc.
-- Add options to specify the gif page's
+- Add options to specify the gif page's port
-- Allow users to specify gifs they want to appear
+- Allow users to specify gif urls they want to appear (dangerous!)
 - Start the bot in !commandMode